sakkaku-web/social-media-manager/README.md

 ### Post on multiple social medias

 Currently only works via scripts in `./scripts`.
-Logging through the REST API and save tokens in `.env` according to `.env.sample`
+Log in through the REST API and save tokens in `.env` according to `.env.sample`

 Post with python scripts or create a script like `main.sh`